Akshay-Udnur/Pivotchain/README.md

 -- First time app.py file downloads weight file.
 Due to that app.py takes 3-5 min to run at first time.

 -- To get segmentation run following command.
 It will give rois, masks, class_ids, class_names, scores for all segmented objects.
-And also create augmented image in output folder.
+And also create Segmented images in output folder.

 ```
 import requests